 Don’t worry, we've got you covered!
 Get familiar with the ceremony structure and writing process early.
 (Our AMM-exclusive, in-depth, step-by-step guidebook to creating ceremonies Asked to Officiate is an incredible resource for getting started!)

-If the couple is writing the wedding ceremony, it takes some of the pressure off the friend or family member.
-However, just because the officiant is not writing the ceremony doesn’t mean that he or she is out of the picture.
+If the couple's writing the wedding ceremony, it takes some of the pressure off the friend or family member.
+However, just because the officiant isn't writing the ceremony doesn’t mean that he or she is out of the picture.
 It's important that the couple still includes them in the ceremony creation process, since the officiant will have to read the words that were written for them with proper emotion and conviction on the Big Day.

 The reality is that the officiant has perspective on the couple’s relationship that he or she might be best equipped to communicate.
 But in the end, the ceremony is going to be a collective effort, with everyone doing what they do best.

 That said, we cannot stress enough the importance of preparation when it comes to creating the ceremony.
 Whether you’re on your own for the majority of the ceremony or working with the couple’s detailed vision and instruction, our popular wedding ceremony creation and delivery book Asked to Officiate is an invaluable resource.

 You don’t get another chance to get it right - so do your homework!